-If a transmit was in progress when the bus collision occurred, the transmission is halted, the BF flag is cleared, the SDA and SCL lines are de-asserted, and the SSPBUF can be written to.
-When the user services the bus collision interrupt service routine, and if the $\rm I^2C$ bus is free, the user can resume communication by asserting a START condition.

-If a START, Repeated Start, STOP or Acknowledge condition was in progress when the bus collision occurred, the condition is aborted, the SDA and SCL lines are de-asserted, and the respective control bits in the SSPCON2 register are cleared.
+- The transmission is halted.

+- · The BF flag is cleared

+- · The SDA and SCL lines are de-asserted

+- The restriction on writing to the SSPBUF during transmission is lifted.

 When the user services the bus collision interrupt service routine, and if the I2C bus is free, the user can resume communication by asserting a START condition.

+A bus collision during a START, Repeated START, STOP or Acknowledge condition results in the following events:

+- The condition is aborted.

+- · The SDA and SCL lines are de-asserted.

+- The respective control bits in the SSPCON2 register are cleared.

+When the user services the bus collision interrupt service routine, and if the I2C bus is free, the user can resume communication by asserting a START condition